Susmita-Dey/Astrify/src/pages/posts/learning-astro.md

 image:
     url: 'https://docs.astro.build/assets/full-logo-dark.png'
     alt: 'The full Astro logo.'
-tags: ["astro", "markdown", "learning in public"]
+tags: ["astro", "markdown", "learning in public", "blogging"]
 ---

 I learned so much today!
 Astro allows me to write in Markdown, but also use variables from the frontmatter.
 I can even access those values in an Astro layout component.